NCHRP 20-97 [Final]

 |included funding of a 2nd phase for refinement, dissemination, and pilot implementations

 ||Spy Pond Partners|

-The objective of this research is to improve state DOT information findability by (1) defining a management framework—including responsibilities of a transportation agency and its partners—for classification, search, and retrieval of transportation information; (2) describing successful practices for organizing and classifying information (e.g., ontologies or metadata schemas) that can be adapted to classification, search, and retrieval of the diversity of information a transportation agency creates and uses; (3) developing federated or enterprise search procedures that a DOT can use to make transportation information available to users, subject to concerns for security and confidentiality; and (4) undertaking an example implementation of the management framework, the organization and classification practices, and search procedures to demonstrate enhanced findability for a DOT’s data.
-The first phase research report and implementation guide have been published as NCHRP Research Report 846; click here
+The objective of this research was to improve state DOT information findability by (1) defining a management framework—including responsibilities of a transportation agency and its partners—for classification, search, and retrieval of transportation information; (2) describing successful practices for organizing and classifying information (e.g., ontologies or metadata schemas) that can be adapted to classification, search, and retrieval of the diversity of information a transportation agency creates and uses; (3) developing federated or enterprise search procedures that a DOT can use to make transportation information available to users, subject to concerns for security and confidentiality; and (4) undertaking an example implementation of the management framework, the organization and classification practices, and search procedures to demonstrate enhanced findability for a DOT’s data.
+The research report, supplemented by an implementation guide, was published at NCHRP Research Report 846